UPDATES ON IN PERSON RESEARCH

 The online TCPS CORE Tutorial is an online self-paced educational program.
 The tutorial educates researchers around core ethical concerns in research involving human participants.
 All researchers (faculty, staff and students) are required to take the TCPS CORE Tutorial prior to submitting their ethics application.
 A certificate of completion for each researcher is to be submitted with the application to the REB.

 Your research may involve multiple institutions that have their own ethical review processes.
 If the institutions are all in British Columbia, you may be eligible to submit your application for a harmonized review.
 Douglas College is a member of the Research Ethics British Columbia (REBC) network that provides a harmonized system for research ethics reviews of studies that take place at more than one BC research institution.
 If your research is in collaboration with another REBC network institution, a harmonized application is required.
-Please contact the DC REB Chair for more information.
+Please see the “Applying for Harmonized Review” section above.
 If any of the institutions are not members of REBC network or are outside of BC, researchers will be required to attain the approval from all institutions involved.